DataSQRL/datasqrl.github.io/docs/getting-started/concepts/when-datasqrl.md

 Unlike a data warehouse, DataSQRL immediately processes incoming data streams so that the results are directly available through the API.
 And DataSQRL removes the need for a serving service that provides the low-latency and high-throughput access to data that you need for serving concurrent API requests.
 That makes DataSQRL a better choice for responsive data services or situations where going through the data warehouse takes too much time (in terms of data latency, implementation effort, or political wrangling).

 Going through a data warehouse can also be a pain if the data isn't already processed for your needs.
-Before you start hacking together a bunch of SQL queries, give DataSQRL a try because the convenience of [SQRL](../../concepts/sqrl) and the fully automated data management could save you a lot of time.
+Before you start hacking together a bunch of SQL queries, give DataSQRL a try because the convenience of [SQRL](/docs/reference/sqrl/overview) and the fully automated data management could save you a lot of time.
 DataSQRL can use the same data pipelines that your data warehouse uses as a data source.

 ## Custom Data service

 On the other end of the spectrum, your data needs may be so complex that they require a team of data scientists, data engineers, ML specialist, and MLOps to be satisfied.
 In that case, you likely need a custom data service that glues together multiple data systems and are looking at a pretty big project.

 However, give DataSQRL a quick try and see if it can get the job done.
 That can save you a lot of trouble.
-We frequently see organizations that think they need to bring in the whole caboodle of data scientists, data engineers, MLOps, etc to build some simple data analytics into their product.
-Don't use a sledgehammer to crack a nut.
+We frequently see organizations that think they need to bring in the whole caboodle of data scientists, data engineers, MLOps, etc to build some data analytics into their product.
+You don't need to build the Golden Gate Bridge to cross a river.

 :::tip